koundinyabs/appinternals/Docker/README.md

 If you want an updated version of the app, feel free to rebuild by cloning the above repo.
 The GitHub page has detailed instructions on how to do this.

+## Preparing Docker host or Docker Swarm Hosts for instrumentation
+1. Install AppInternals 10.10 or later agent on Docker host or Docker Swarm Hosts
+2. Download `initial-mapping` and `SVCsimple.json` to the Docker host/Docker Swarm hosts at the following location `/opt/Panorama/hedzup/mn/userdata/config` (assuming the agent is installed at /opt).

 ## Deploying the Docker image
 ### Pre-Requisites
-Docker host running AppInternals 10.10 agent or later
+Docker host running AppInternals 10.10 agent or later (see ## Preparing Docker host or Docker Swarm Hosts for instrumentation)

 ### Building
-1. Download Dockerfile and spring-petclinic-1.5.1.jar to the Docker host
+1. Download `Dockerfile` and `spring-petclinic-1.5.1.jar` to the Docker host
 2. Run the following command to create the PetClinic Docker image
 ```
 docker build --build-arg JAR_FILE=spring-petclinic-1.5.1.jar -t spring-petclinic:1.5.1 .